Visitors to Comox are often happily surprised to see deer wandering through the parks, greenways, streets and private yards.

 Please observe the warning signs, expect deer on roads while driving, and drive carefully.

-To follow are suggestions for dealing with troublesome deer in ways that do not harm them:
+Below are tips for dealing with troublesome deer in ways that do not harm them:

 - Deer trust their noses, are curious, rely on habit, listen, and communicate with each other.
 In a non-threatening environment (like Comox) they quickly learn that they are safe, and make themselves at home.